369 Method

 What Are the Different Versions of the 369 Method?

 Which version should you choose?
 If you're new to manifestation, start with the classic 369.
 It's the simplest and requires the least daily time (about 15 minutes total).
 If you've been practicing for months and want deeper immersion, try the scripting or visualization variations.
-Don't mix multiple variations in the same 21-day cycle — pick one and commit.

 What Mistakes Prevent the 369 Method From Working?